Will-GuiSKJ/Bannerlord.Actus.Purus/README.md

 # Bannerlord.Actus.Purus
 ["Pure Actuality"](https://en.wikipedia.org/wiki/Actus_purus)

-**Banerlord Supported Version: 1.5.7**
+**Bannerlord Supported Version: 1.5.7**

 ## Goal
 This project is a mod for Mount &amp; Blade 2 Bannerlord that aims to create a perfected version of the game, in my eyes anyway.
-Though I plan for this mod to grow and include many facets, its main goal is to provide Quality of Life features and more Rolepaying content to the game, making the world of Calradia feel more alive.
+Though I plan for this mod to grow and include many facets, its main goal is to provide Quality of Life features and more Roleplaying content to the game, making the world of Calradia feel more alive.

 To achieve such, these are my principles:
 1. Keep as much of the core of Bannerlord intact, both as functionality as well as Lore.
 1. Keep new functionality simple whenever possible.
 Complex functionality is hard to test, balance and maintain.
 1. Add content to existing system rather than create new ones.
-Though new systems _may_ be added in the future, the focus is largely on enhancing existing gameplay elements for a more enjoyable experience.
+Though new systems *may* be added in the future, the focus is largely on enhancing existing gameplay elements for a more enjoyable experience.
 1. Modular & Configurable.
-Considering the various systems that will be affected by this mod, being able to turn off each one is important so players can combine Actus Purus with other mods to create _their_ vision of a perfected Bannerlord.
+Considering the various systems that will be affected by this mod, being able to turn off each one is important so players can combine Actus Purus with other mods to create *their* vision of a perfected Bannerlord.

 ## Features